 Unlike Darwinism, their theory predicted long periods of evolutionary equilibrium disrupted by punctuated mutations.
 These mutations, if successful, would effectively create a new branch of a species, causing the old one to die out so quickly as to hide any evidence in the fossil record that the two ever coexisted.

 Could Darwin have been wrong about retail?
 Certainly, our equilibrium has been disrupted.
-A new species of retailer has risen that has proven to be so dominant that it threatens the very existence of traditional brick & mortar retail that has existed, relatively unchanged for generations.
+A new species of retailer has risen that has proven to be so dominant that it threatens the very existence of traditional brick and mortar retail that has existed, relatively unchanged for generations.
 Is retail as we know it undergoing a mass extinction?

 Unlike the invertebrates that lived hundreds of millions of years ago, we humans have a capacity for change.
 Given a bit of bravery and an appropriate sense of urgency, we can adapt rapidly to a new environment.
 However, as foretold in the geologic record, incrementalism will not suffice; big problems demand meaningful solutions.